 Carefully, Wilhelm spoke.
 “What would that be, Lady Ilva?”

 Her brows knit together.
-“Your hunters must abstain from hunting wolves all together.
+“Your hunters must abstain from hunting wolves.
 Until Edmund or the girl releases you from that promise.”

 She shook her head.
 “You must tell them to show restraint.
 You must understand that the wolves are not unlike your kind, striving to survive on this land and against the things you both will face soon.
 They are but a small population now, having been hunted into near extinction during the last eclipse by enemies that are both magic and beast.
 The place your daughter has gone to is a sanctuary for creatures like them.
 So long as the guild hunts wolves, Edmund would not be welcome there.”